Nancy Goes to Rio: Production

 The working titles of this film were Ambassador to Brazil and His Excellency from Brazil.

 The 1940 Universal film It's a Date, produced by Joe Pasternak, directed by William A. Seiter and starring Deanna Durbin and Kay Francis, was also based on Jane Hall, Frederick Kohner and Ralph Block's screen story.

 Despite the title and some colorful second-unit footage, the film was mostly filmed on MGM's soundstages.
 The production makes use of lavish, elegant "New Look" gowns and colorful sets, typical of the top-notch MGM standards.

-This was the final film of Ann Sothern's MGM contract; she soon moved on to appear in a series of television sitcoms.
+This was the final film of Ann Sothern's MGM contract; she soon appeared in a series of television sitcoms.